Rei-SwitchBot/faq/en-us/Motion Sensor.md

 Place your phone near the Motion Sensor or Contact Sensor and then try it again.

-If it doesn't work, Please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > Specify info to help describe your issue.

 ---
 ### How to Configure a SwitchBot Motion Sensor to Emit a Sound When It Detects a Movement?